-While on a trip to the Dominican Republic we brought along an old Westclox wind-up mechanical travel alarm clock for no other reason but to have it as a curiosity.
-We are quite used to electronic alarms (cell phone or tablet) if it is critical that we get up at a certain time in the morning.
+While on a vacation in the Dominican Republic we brought along an old Westclox wind-up mechanical travel alarm clock for no other reason but to have it as a curiosity and of course, to get us up in the morning.

 I would date it to the 1960s.
-It is very compact measuring 3 inches square by 1 1/2 inches deep when collapsed.
-It is in a light brown plastic case and collapses into its case when transported.
+It is very compact, measuring 3 inches square by 1 1/2 inches deep when collapsed.
+It is in a light brown plastic case and folds into its case when transported.
 It fits easily into a purse, messenger bag, overnight bag or suitcase.

-Instead of two keys, one for winding the bell alarm and the one for the time function, they are combined into one key.
+Instead of two winding keys that are typically found on an older alarm clock, they are combined into one key, for the bell alarm and the time function.
 The centre knob is for adjusting the time and the upper left knob is for setting the alarm.
 There is also a speed adjustment just above the centre knob.

-This clock is made in China while other similar Westclox alarm clocks at the time were made in Taiwan.
+This particular clock is made in China while other similar Westclox alarm clocks at the time were made in Taiwan.
 By the 1960s production went offshore to achieve economies of scale .

 The company initially failed, became the Western Clock Co. and again went bankrupt, reorganized under the Western Clock Manufacturing Co and found success when they acquired the first patent for the Big Ben alarm clock in the early part of the 20th Century.
 In 1931 Western Clock Co,. merged with Seth Thomas with both companies falling under the General Time Corporation.
 Westclox then became a division of General Time.

-Although I am primarily a clock collector I have a few alarm clocks in my collection.
-I try to be selective and only add interesting alarm clocks but avoid clocks with luminous dials from the earlier part of the 20th century because of the potential exposure to Radium.
+Although I am primarily a clock collector I have several alarm clocks in my collection.
+I am selective and add only interesting alarm clocks but avoid clocks with luminous dials from the earlier part of the 20th century because of the potential exposure to Radium.

 This one is a fine example from a company that was the undisputed king of alarm clocks.